 Centralised vs. Distributed Layout

-When planning data point placement, it’s crucial to weigh the pros and cons of centralised versus distributed layouts.
+When planning data point placement, weighing the pros and cons of centralised versus distributed layouts is crucial.

 A centralised layout clusters data points in a few strategic locations within the office space.
 This approach simplifies cabling management and can reduce overall installation costs.
 However, it may create bottlenecks in high-traffic areas such as meeting rooms, leading to potential connectivity issues and reduced operational efficiency.